MaxLeap/Docs/en/Java/Guide/CloudCode.md

 <p class="image-wrapper">
 ![imgWhatsCloudCode](../../../images/imgCloudCodeWorkflow.png)

 A CloudCode project contains Custom CloudCode, CloudCode SDK and 3rd Party Libaries.
-After the development, please package the project with maven and upload it to Leap Cloud with CloudCode command line tool lcc and Leap Cloud will generate corresponding docker image.
-Leap Cloud can start Docker container to operate the Docker image with lcc deploy.
+After the development, please package the project with maven and upload it to MaxLeap with CloudCode command line tool lcc and MaxLeap will generate corresponding docker image.
+MaxLeap can start Docker container to operate the Docker image with lcc deploy.

 CloudCode supports Java only currently, Python version is coming soon.